Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Now that we have discussed what a letter of recommendation is and why they matter, let’s dive into how you can ask your teachers for a letter of recommendation.

-College admissions officers are looking for recommendation letters that are more recent.
+College admissions officers are looking for recommendation letters that are recent.
 This means that students should focus on teachers they had during junior year.
+In some cases, it can be okay to choose a non-junior year teacher who knows you really well and who you’ve had for a few semesters, but I’d always defer to the teacher you’ve had more recently.
 Senior year can work too, but remember that you might not have enough time to get to know your teacher (this can be especially tricky if you intend to apply anywhere Early Decision or Early Action).

 When you approach your teachers for recommendations, you should always frame it as a question and not assume that a teacher will write for you.
-I used to advice my high school students to email their teacher if they can chat with them briefly after class.
+I used to advise my high school students to email their teacher and ask if they can chat with them briefly after class.